thephpleague/route/docs/unstable/strategies.md

     $response = new Response;
     $response->getBody()->write(/* $content */);
     return $response->withStatus(200);
-});
+}
 ~~~

 ### Throwable Decorators

-The application strategy simply allows any `Throwable` to bubble out, you can catch them in your bootstrap process or you have the option to extend this strategy and overload the exception/throwable decorator methods.
+The application strategy simply allows any `Throwable` to bubble out, you can catch them in your bootstrap process or you have the option to extend this strategy and overload the exception or throwable decorator methods.
 See [Custom Strategies](#custom-strategies).

 ## JSON Strategy